PETTY POOL CURRICULUM

 - Developing positive self esteem

-Every Thursday afternoon, all students take part in a weekly Enrichment session, an opportunity for students to try different activities which they can also access in their leisure time.
-Students choose a different activity to join each half term.
+All learners take part in a weekly Enrichment session which is their opportunity to try different activities which they can also access in their leisure time.
+Learners choose a different activity each half term.

 Enrichment activities include: